lukcad/incident-management/README.md

 So lets consider this project as a great example to study SAP CAP for development on local machine using:

-* VS code studio as developemt tool.
+* VS code studio as development tool.
 * [caplukcadhf](https://github.com/lukcad/caplukcadhf) as a development container.
 * SAP BTP as a hana and xsuaa services for hybrid environment of our solution.